Changes to Power Rates

 Save Energy and Money

-We are committed to letting our customers know of any changes when the Nova Scotia Utility and Review Board finalizes their decisions.
+We are committed to letting our customers know of any changes when the Nova Scotia Energy Board finalizes their decisions.
 We know that any rate increase can be challenging as the cost of living continues to be high.

 FREQUENTLY ASKED QUESTIONS